 8. Municipally Owned Arterial or Collector Road (10 points)

-A proposal can receive up to 10 points if the project is located on an arterial or collector road that is owned by the municipality (as versus State ownership).
+A proposal will be awarded 10 extra points if the project is located on an arterial or collector road that is owned by the municipality (as versus State ownership).

 9. Leverages other Finances (5 points)